-The Maasai are semi-nomadic pastoralists with a colourful and proud cultural heritage centred on their cattle and strong communal social organization.
-Their traditional dress, language, music and dance are all instantly and intentionally recognizable as “Maasai”.
-Their age-old rituals form important pillars in identity and well-being and traditional beliefs towards wildlife have further enhanced a generally peaceful and mutually beneficial co-existence between people, wildlife and the land.
+The Maasai are semi-nomadic pastoralists with a colorful and proud cultural heritage centered on their cattle and strong communal social organization.
+Their traditional dress, language, music, and dance are all instantly and intentionally recognizable as “Maasai”.
+Their age-old rituals form important pillars in identity and well-being and traditional beliefs towards wildlife have further enhanced a generally peaceful and mutually beneficial co-existence between people, wildlife, and the land.
 The common religion amongst the Maasai community is Christianity.

-The conservancy is a partnership between thirteen Tourism Partners and over 800 Maasai landowners.
-The aim is to be a world class conservancy with a long term commitment to benefit the environment, wildlife and community livelihoods through a strong tourism partnership.
+The conservancy is a partnership between twelve Tourism Partners and 758 Maasai landowners.
+The aim is to be a world-class conservancy with a long-term commitment to benefit the environment, wildlife, and community livelihoods through a strong tourism partnership.

 The Landowner Committee reports to all landowners for their final approval.
 Twice a year, full community meetings are held whereby all landowners are able to voice their opinion on the way forward.

-MNC realizes that the economic development and prosperity of landowners and local communities is inextricably linked to the conservancy’s ultimate success.
+MNC realizes that the economic development and prosperity of landowners and local communities are inextricably linked to the conservancy’s ultimate success.

 The “Boma Fortification Project”